clojure-grimoire/grimoire/resources/1.4.0/clojure.core/pvalues/docstring.md

-Returns a lazy sequence of the values of the exprs, which areevaluated in parallel
+Returns a lazy sequence of the values of the exprs, which are evaluated in parallel